Group

 "first" | "center" | "last"

-Forces the item to be a starting, center or ending item and gets the respective styles
+Forces the item to be a starting, center, or ending item and applies the respective styles.